bolianchen/unsupervised-depth-predictors/README.md

 # Unsupervised Depth Predictors
 ## Introduction
 We are developing an algorithm prototype to estimate depth for advanced driver-assistance systems (ADAS).
 For the purpose, we include several Google's publications in this repository, which follows SfMLearner but involving innovative elements to deal with relative motions.
-Their official codes are revised and reorganized to facilitate the usage.
+We tried to revise and reorganize their official codes to facilitate the usage.

 <details><summary><strong>struct2depth</strong></summary>
 <p>